TankevychO/ExchangeRateService/README.md

 # Exchange Rate Service 💹

-Implement an application for providing up-to-date currency exchange rates for input currencies (for example USD/EUR).
-The application should consume exchange rates data  from the 3d party systems via http calls.
-The application should consume data from the 3d party system, store request and response from this system in DB, and return currency exchange rates.
+An application is implemented for providing up-to-date currency exchange rates for input currencies.
+The application consumes exchange rates data from the different 3d party systems via http calls.
+The application consumes data from the 3d party system, and returns currency exchange rates.
 _________________________________________________________________________________________
 ##### Were used the following sourced:
 * [https://freecurrencyapi.net](https://freecurrencyapi.net/)